DasUnicorn/bahndle/README.md

 Github

 ## Design
-My design is isnpired by the actual [color scheme](https://marketingportal.extranet.deutschebahn.com/marketingportal/Marke-und-Design/Basiselemente/Farbe) and [typography](https://marketingportal.extranet.deutschebahn.com/marketingportal/Marke-und-Design/Basiselemente/Typografie) of the Deutsche Bahn.
-For Copyright reasons I try to find an simular asthetic without copien the design or fonts directly.
+My design takes inspiration from the authentic [color palette](https://marketingportal.extranet.deutschebahn.com/marketingportal/Marke-und-Design/Basiselemente/Farbe) and [typography](https://marketingportal.extranet.deutschebahn.com/marketingportal/Marke-und-Design/Basiselemente/Typografie) of Deutsche Bahn.
+In consideration of copyright, I aim to capture a similar aesthetic without directly replicating the design or using identical fonts.
+The overall game, particularly the initial page, draws inspiration from the concept of [Wordle](https://www.nytimes.com/games/wordle/index.html).

 ## Features

 ### Existing Features

 #### Logo
+The logo incorporates a creative play with fonts, where the word "Bahn" is artistically styled to resemble an abstract representation of an Intercity-Express Train.
+This design is seamlessly combined with an illustration of the train featured on the front page.
 <img src="/assets/img/readme/logo.png" width="300px">

 #### Start Page
+The landing page design draws inspiration from the layout of the [Wordle](https://www.nytimes.com/games/wordle/index.html) landing page.
+It features a "Play" button, directing users to the game, and a "How to Play" button, providing information on the game's rules and instructions.
 ![Startpage](/assets/img/readme/index.png)

 #### Help Page